doptime/q-milvus/README.md

-# q-milvus-driver-for-go
+# q-milvus
-qmilvus provides the transparent way to use milvus.
+q-milvus provides the transparent way to use milvus.
 ## Feature: Auto build schema & Auto build index & Insert Search Remove easily

 ## step1. define you schema like this: